2023 Most Popular Physics Bachelor's Degree Schools in Florida

 Read full report on Physics at University of South Florida - Main Campus

 You’ll be in good company if you decide to attend Florida International University.
 It ranked #3 on our 2023 Most Popular Physics Bachelor’s Degree Schools in Florida list.
-FIU is a fairly large public school located in the large suburb of Miami.
+FIU is a very large public school located in the large suburb of Miami.

 Women make up 31% of the physics majors at the school.